ilahat123/Weather/README.md

-# ISA Assessment - Weather App
+# Weather App

-This is a solution to the Weather App on ISA assessment.
+This is a solution to the Weather App .

 ## Table of contents